hjun2020/ESRGAN/README.md

 ## ESRGAN(Enhanced SRGAN)-Video application  [:rocket: [BasicSR](https://github.com/xinntao/BasicSR)] [[Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN)]

 :sparkles: **Notice.**
 This project makes use of the architecture and pretrained model provided by Real-ESRGAN(https://github.com/xinntao/Real-ESRGAN).
-Using the model's architecture and pretrained weights, I converted it into a C++ Torch module and applied it to the video file.
+Using the model's architecture and pretrained weights, I converted it into a C++ Torch module using TorchScript and applied it to the video file.
+It processes a frame approximately a second, 1 fps(frame per seconds).
+I made a demo video on Youtube, https://www.youtube.com/watch?v=vhp8mT9sG5o.